 An interest rate swap is a financial derivative instrument whereby two parties enter into a contractual agreement to exchange payments based on underlying interest rates.
 We use interest rate swap agreements to hedge the variability on our floating rate for \$210.0 million of our term loan under our senior secured credit facilities.
 We are required to pay the counterparty to the agreement fixed interest payments on a notional balance and in turn receive variable interest payments on that notional balance.
 Payments are settled quarterly on a net basis.
 As of September 30, 2010, we assessed our interest rate swaps as being highly effective and we expect them to continue to be highly effective.
-While approximately \$1.2 billion of our term loan remains unhedged as of September 30, 2010, the risk of variability on our floating interest rates.
-At September 30, 2010, our receivables from our advisors' clients for margin loans activity were approximately \$234.2 million.
+While approximately \$1.2 billion of our term loan remains unhedged as of September 30, 2010, the risk of variability on our floating interest rate is partially mitigated by the client margin loans on which we carry floating interest rates.
+At September 30, 2010, our receivables from our advisors' clients for margin loan activity were approximately \$234.2 million.